abhinandan1999/Learning/SQL/Learn_SQL.md

 ### Questions
-1. Create a note about datatype, constraint  and Keys in SQL
+1. Create a note about  constraint  and Keys in SQL
 2. Understand all usecase of ALTER command
 3. Understand the difference between DELETE, TRUNCATE and DROP
 4. Understand LIKE operator in SQL